conoro/hugo.conoroneill.com/content/post/unemployed-in-greenland.md

 And the poor old VCR is now is a cupboard unconnected to anything.
 First time I haven't had a VCR wired up to a TV in 14 years.

 Next job is to get TV listings for Ireland working on the WinTV (maybe using SageTV plus xmltv) and then wiring it up to the TV.
-Two steps forward, one step back.<div style="clear:both; padding-bottom: 0.25em;"></div>
+Two steps forward, one step back.